antonioSF/css/README.md

 /* specific styles for bigger devices */

 ```
-> **note**: Following this structure, your code will be a lot cleaner and error free.
+> **Note**: Following this structure, your code will be a lot cleaner and error free.
 Target one of the smallest device in the market (e.g. IPhone 5) and build from there.

 ##### Media Queries